 - Regulation of hunger and energy hormones

-- Metabolism of estrogen which is critical for effective detoxification
+- Metabolism of oestrogen which is critical for effective detoxification

 Who would have thought that lean muscle could be the ultimate see-saw balancer!